killcod3/temps3/README.md

 ---

-**TempS3** - Professional temporary file storage made simple.
+TempS3 - Making temporary file storage simple, secure, and intelligent

 Built with ❤️ in Rust.